 Monthly averages of SST are available from Halifax Harbour in Nova Scotia, St. Andrews in New Brunswick, and Boothbay Harbor in Maine.
-The monthly mean temperature anomalies relative to the 1951-80 long-term averages (Trites and Drinkwater, 1984) at each of the sites for 1991 and 1992 are shown in Fig. 27.
+The monthly mean temperature anomalies relative to the 1951-80 long-term averages (Trites and Drinkwater, 1984) at each of the sites for 1991 and 1992 are shown in Fig. 28.
 The St. Andrews temperatures have in recent years been measured using continually recording thermographs.
 Problems with the instrument used during the first 7 months of 1992 resulted in poor quality data.
-For this period, the means were calculated from temperatures measured 6 times daily with a thermistor located on the wharf at the Biological Station.
-These data were further adjusted based upon the comparison between the thermograph and the thermistor during the last 5 months of the year.

-During 1992 the coastal SST anomalies at the three sites were predominantly negative with temperatures never reaching above normal at either St. Andrews or Halifax (Fig. 27).
+For this period, I have calculated the means using temperatures from a thermistor located on the wharf at the Biological Station that were recorded 6 times daily.
+These data were further adjusted based on the comparison between the thermograph and the thermistor during the last 5 months of the year.
+During 1992 the coastal SST anomalies at the three sites were predominantly negative with temperatures never reaching above normal at either St. Andrews or Halifax (Fig. 28).
 Temperatures at Boothbay were warmer than the long-term mean during 4 out of the first 6 months of the year but were below normal for the last half of the year.
-October and November were much colder-than-normal in the Gulf of Maine (an anomaly of approximately -1°C) while at Halifax anomalies exceeding -1°C occurred in February through April and again in August and September.
+October and November were much colder-than-normal in the Gulf of Maine (an anomaly of approximately -1° C) while at Halifax anomalies exceeding -1° C occurred in February through April and again in August and September.